manuelemoreno/abstract-technologies-test/README.md

 This test includes two .NET 7 Web APIs.
 One for the main application and one for creating users and generating access tokens.

-It is structed in layers following Clean Architecture.
+It is structured in layers following Clean Architecture.
 It includes Unit and Integration Testing for most components.

 The applications can run either locally or using docker: